What 7.5 hours looks like when execution isn't in your way.

 3. An inbox triage agent.
 A real one.

-This is the one I'm most excited about honestly.
-By the end of the night, I had a working Gmail triage tool (~600 lines), a rulebook with 24 rules plus a skip rule, and an agent definition that knows how to classify, plan, execute, and escalate unknown senders.
+This is the one I am most excited about.
+By the end of the night, I had a working Gmail triage tool.
+About 600 lines.
+A rulebook with 24 rules plus a skip rule.
+An agent that knows how to sort, plan, run, and escalate unknown senders.

 Live actions it ran this session: